10 easily overlooked tax deductions vacation rental hosts can claim

-Airbnb charges a “host service fee” of 3 percent of the cost of each reservation while HomeAway charges $499 for an annual subscription.
+Airbnb charges a “host service fee” of 3% of the cost of each reservation, while Vrbo/HomeAway charge annual subscription fees or pay-per booking fees.
 These fees are completely deductible, so make sure you keep track of them.

 9. Travel and transportation expenses

 When you travel overnight for business related to your vacation rental, you can deduct expenses such as airfare, accommodations, mileage, meals, and other travel expenses.
 This could include activities such as: